suyinwb/MechaCar_Statistical_Analysis/README.md

   * crash avoidance and mitigation — technology that can prevent a crash or lessen its severity

 2. What is the null hypothesis or alternative hypothesis?

+* H0 : There is no difference in terms of selling price, costs of ownership and safety ratings between AutosRUs’ MechaCar and its competition in the same market segmentation.
+* Ha : There is a difference in terms of either one or all for selling price, costs of ownership and safety ratings between AutosRUs’ MechaCar and its competition in the same market segmentation.

 3. What statistical test would you use to test the hypothesis?
 And why?

+Multiple linear regression since there are a few variables and this will give insights for all metrics above.

 4. What data is needed to run the statistical test?
+Historical data of competitors for:
+* sold price
+* maintenance costs, frequency of maintenance vs car age, costs of spare parts, fuel consumption / km
+* iihs (Insurance Institute for Highway Safety) ratings and evalutions data.

 ## Appendix